elizabethdaly/numpy-random/README.md

  </p>
 Image: //www.compensationcafe.com

 ### 4.ii The binomial distribution <a name="#Eg2_sec3"></a>
 A binomial distribution can be thought of as simply the probability of a success or failure outcome in an experiment that is repeated multiple times.
 The binomial is a type of distribution that has two possible outcomes (the prefix “bi” means two, or twice), so the random variable is discrete.
 This distribution can be used to model a fixed number of trials n, each with a constant probability of success p.
 Our example above of flipping a fair coin (50% chance of getting a head) n times can be simulated using a binomial distribution.
 It can be used to simulate any experiment where the possible outcomes are success or failure such as:
 1. The chance of obtaining a certain number of heads on flipping a coin a number of times.
 2. The chance of winning (or not) a lottery.
 3. The success or failure of a drug in a clinical trial.
-4. The chances of finding oil (or not) when digging a well (exampe in numpy.random documentation).
+4. The chances of finding oil (or not) when digging a well (example in numpy.random documentation).
 5. The probability that a call centre employee will make a sale.

 The Poisson distribution (also available in numpy.random) is a special case of the binomial when the number of trials becomes very large and the probability of success in each one is very small.